Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 Termination: Any `Read()` or `Write()` will eventually return because of the assumption of majority correct processes.

 Safety: If a write has completed, that means that at least `N/2 + 1` processes have the new value.
 Then, when a reader tries to read, because it waits for a majority, it will have to get at least `N/2 + 1` timestamps and values from other processes.
 The intersection of these two sets must contain at least 1 process.
-This process will have the highest timestamp value (because there aren't any reads afterwards) and the read will then return the value written before.
+This process will have the highest timestamp value (because there aren't any writes afterwards) and the read will then return the value written before.

 Regularity:  Let's assume that there is a `Read()` concurrent with exactly 1 write and assume that the invoked `Read()` can return values other than the last written value or concurrent value.
 According to the algorithm, this must mean that at least 1 process has a value with a higher timestamp than the value currently written.
 This then implies that another concurrent write is happening, in order for that process to obtain a higher timestamp.
 However, this is not possible.